Field & Vine

 Somerville's Independent Dining Scene, and Where Field & Vine Fits

 Sanborn Court is the kind of address that requires a deliberate choice to find.
 In a city where the dining conversation has long defaulted to Cambridge across the river or the Back Bay a few stops down the Red Line, Somerville has spent the better part of a decade building a legitimate case for its own table.
-Field & Vine sits inside that argument, at 9 Sanborn Ct in the 02143 zip code, occupying a quieter pocket of a neighbourhood that has been accumulating serious independent restaurants without much fanfare from the wider food press.
+Field & Vine is a restaurant in Somerville, Massachusetts, at 9 Sanborn Ct.
+It is a New American Small Plates room with a casual dress code, recommended reservations, and an average Google rating of 4.7 from 589 reviews.

 The broader Somerville scene rewards the kind of reader who tracks where chefs are moving and where landlords still allow the rent structures that support genuinely ambitious cooking.
 Bronwyn has anchored the German-inflected end of the spectrum for years.
 Celeste brought a more Mediterranean-leaning approach to the Powder House area.
 Cocolee has earned its following among the neighbourhood's regulars.
 Dali has held court on the Spanish tapas front for longer than most of these restaurants have existed.
 Field & Vine belongs to this cohort of independents, each operating without the backing of a restaurant group and each dependent on a local audience that actually shows up on weeknights.